lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

   when intercepted.
 However, it might be possible for an eavesdropper to utilize the available information to gather confidential technical or business critical information.
-  Therefore, users of the HTTP transfer for CMP messages might want to consider using HTTP over TLS according to {{RFC9110}} or virtual private networks created, for example, by utilizing Internet Protocol Security according to {{RFC4301}}.
+  The protection of the confidentiality of CMP messages together with an initial authentication of the RA/CA before the first CMP message is transmitted ensures the privacy of the End Entities requesting certificates.
+Therefore, users of the HTTP transfer for CMP messages SHOULD consider using HTTP over TLS according to o {{RFC9110}} or virtual private networks created, for example, by utilizing Internet Protocol Security according to {{RFC4301}}.